The Surrency Prize, named in honor of Erwin Surrency, a founding member of the Society

 constitutional history or the history of American civil rights / civil

-The William Nelson Cromwell Foundation* makes available of a number of
+The William Nelson Cromwell Foundation* made available of a number of

 legal history.
-The number of awards to be made, and their amounts, is at the
+The number of awards to be made, and their value, is at the

-have made three to five awards, in amounts up to
+have been made annually by the trustees of the Foundation, in amounts up to

 $5,000.
 Preference is given to scholars at the early stages of their